per2jensen/dar-backup/README.md

       SERVER_DIR=/some/dir

       # where to mount the sshfs mount
+      # if the --local-backup-dir option is set, ths sshfs mount is not performed
       MOUNT_POINT=~/another_dir
     ````
   - Define backups in the "backups.d" directory, just drop files in the directory